Strong convergence rates for a full discretization of stochastic wave equation with nonlinear damping: Introduction

 In the present paper, we make a further contribution to the numerical analysis of SWEs with non-globally Lipschitz coefficients.
 Indeed, we prove strong convergence rates of a full discretization of the SPDE~\eqref{eq:SWE} under certain assumptions allowing for super-linearly growing coefficients.
 To do this, we first spatially discretize the SPDE (see the abstract equation~\eqref{eq:abstract-SPDE} below) by a spectral Galerkin method (see equation~\eqref{eq:spectral-galerkin}).
 We then propose a modified implicit exponential Euler scheme (see equation~\eqref{eq:full-discretization}) applied to the spectral Galerkin approximation.
-The main convergence results (see Theorems~\ref{thm-main1}~and~\ref{thm-main2} below) show that, under Assumptions~\ref{assum:nonlinearity} and~\ref{assum:noise-term} and further technical conditions, the proposed fully discrete scheme strongly converges with order $\tfrac 12$ in space and $1$ in time.
+The main convergence results (see Theorems~\ref{thm:space}~and~\ref{thm-main2} below) show that, under Assumptions~\ref{assum:nonlinearity} and~\ref{assum:noise-term} and further technical conditions, the proposed fully discrete scheme strongly converges with order $\tfrac 12$ in space and $1$ in time.
 More precisely, let $X(t)$ and $X_{N,m}$ be the solution of the SWE with nonlinear damping~\eqref{eq:abstract-SPDE} and of the full approximation solution~\eqref{eq:full-discretization}.
 For $N,M \in \N$ and $d=1$, there exists a constant $\widehat C > 0$, independent of the discretization parameters, such that

 where $\tau=\tfrac TM$ is the time stepsize, $\lambda_N$ is the $N$-th eigenvalue of the Laplacian, and the product space $\H^1$ is defined in the next section.
-Furthermore, we derive in Theorem~\ref{thm-main1} the strong convergence in the $\H$-norm of the spectral Galerkin approximation

-where the convergence rate is twice that in the $\H^1$-norm.
-For the strong convergence in the $\H$-norm of the time-stepping scheme, we cannot expect more as the convergence rate in the $\H^1$-norm is already of order one.
-We mention that the proof relies on the exponential integrability properties of $v(t)$ and $v^N(t)$, as well as certain commutative assumptions on the nonlinear term $F$.
+In addition, for $d=2$, one gets the error estimates